-At signalized intersections, a minimum of one light per pole is required.
-Additional lighting may be required by the Director of Public Works or City Traffic Engineer based upon the classification of the intersecting roadways and the corresponding traffic and pedestrian volumes.
+At signalized intersections, a minimum of one light pole is required.
+Additional lighting may be required by the Director of Public Works or City Traffic Engineer based upon the classification of the intersecting roadways and the corresponding traffic and pedestrian volumes, and other factors.

-Lighting requirements at unsignalized intersections shall be determined by the Director of Public Works or City Traffic Engineer.
+Lighting requirements at unsignalized intersections shall be determined by the Director or City Traffic Engineer.